 “For people that are predisposed to feeling symptoms of panic, the bodily sensations of alcohol withdrawal can trigger a panic attack due to a person misinterpreting those sensations as something more dangerous than they actually are,” Yusko says.

-For some people, the best way to avoid the "hangxiety" is to avoid alcohol altogether, or at least in large quantities, especially if you typically experience a lot of anxiety when you’re not drinking, or have a history of panic disorder or panic attacks.
+For some people, the best way to avoid the "hangxiety" may be to avoid alcohol altogether, or at least in large quantities, especially if you typically experience a lot of anxiety when you’re not drinking, or have a history of panic disorder or panic attacks.

 “There are times that alcohol is effective in helping an anxious person feel more comfortable in social settings and uncomfortable situations, yet it’s not a solution to the cause of the underlying anxiety,” says clinical psychologist Carla Marie Manly.